 - Exchange your insurance information.
 Write down the name of the insurance company the other driver uses and their policy number.
 This information should be on their insurance card.

 - Use your phone to take some photos.
 First responders will clean up the accident scene quickly.
 Photographs can help your Glendale car accident attorney establish what happened.
 Take pictures of all the vehicles involved from multiple angles.
-Make sure the photos you take show the damage caused during the accident as well as the entire scene.
+Ensure your photos show the damage caused during the accident and the entire scene.

 - Get witness statements.
 Did anyone see the accident?
 If yes, approach them and ask for their name and contact information.
-Witnesses play an important role if you end up having to go to court to establish who's responsible for the accident.
+Witnesses are essential if you go to court to establish who's responsible for the accident.

 - Take note of local businesses.
 Are there any nearby?
 If yes, write down their names and addresses since they might've caught the crash on their security system.